LTU-Machine-Learning/Inner_Speech_EEG_fMRI/README.md

 The EEG and fMRI modalities use the same experimental protocol developed with ePrime.

 ## Preprocessing Steps for fMRI
-SPM Version 12 was used to generate the included .mat files
+SPM12 was used to generate the included .mat files

 File = `preprocessing.mat`
 1. Calculate VDM